Guy Menzies: First solo trans-Tasman flight

 The first crossing of the Tasman by air had been achieved on 10–11 September 1928 by Charles Kingsford Smith and Charles Ulm in the Southern Cross.

-Pilot's license

 Menzies had gained his pilot's license in 1929, and had flying experience.

-Southern Cross Junior

 The plane Menzies used for his solo crossing was the Avro Sports Avian that Smith had flown from England to Australia, the Southern Cross Junior.

-Blenheim

 Fearing he might be denied permission for the flight, Menzies informed the authorities and his family that he was flying to Perth.
 Instead, he left Sydney at 1 AM on 7 January 1931, and headed for Blenheim, New Zealand.

-Hari Hari

 Poor weather forced Menzies off course, and after 11 hours and 45 minutes, with the high tides in the area removing any possibility of him making a safe emergency landing on a sandy beach, he crash-landed (at 3:12PM local time) upside-down in the La Fontaine Swamp near Hari Hari on New Zealand's West Coast, which he had supposed was a meadow.